 Choose options

-Fetter Lane Anglo-Saxon Sword, 8th Century, Damascus Steel
+Gift Anglo-Saxon Fetter Lane Sword, 8th Century, Damascus Steel

 Anglo-Saxon fetter lane sword with scabbard, 8th century, Damascus blade

-This magnificent Anglo-Saxon one-handed sword is based on the remains of an original artefact (the upper part of a sword hilt, including the pommel) that was unearthed during building work in Fetter Lane, London (hence the name) and donated to the British Museum in 1893.
-The original silver-gilt find, remarkably well preserved and beautifully detailed, is an absolutely unique piece of middle Anglo-Saxon history that can still be admired today in the British Museum in London.
-Due to its construction, form and sophisticated ornamentation, this finely crafted masterpiece dates back to the late 8th century.
+This magnificent Anglo-Saxon one-handed sword is based on the remains of an original artifact (the upper part of a sword hilt, including the pommel) that was unearthed during building work in Fetter Lane, London (hence the name) and donated to the British Museum in 1893.
+The original silver-gilt find, remarkably well preserved and beautifully detailed, is an absolutely unique piece of Middle Anglo-Saxon history that can still be admired in the British Museum, London, today.
+Due to its construction, shape, and sophisticated ornamentation, this finely crafted masterpiece dates back to the late 8th century.
 It is believed to have been part of the prestige or ceremonial weapon of a wealthy warrior or nobleman of Germanic descent.

-Since the blade is missing from the original archaeological find, a classical (broad, straight, double-edged) early medieval style blade was selected for this detailed reconstruction of Fetter Lane's sword.
+Since the blade is missing from the original archaeological find, a classic (broad, straight, double-edged) early medieval-style blade was selected for this detailed reconstruction of the Fetter Lane sword.
 It is made of Damascus steel* and has a wide groove on both sides that extends almost to the tip.
-The parallel cutting edges are not sharpened.
-The richly decorated handle is cast from brass.
+The parallel cutting edges are unsharpened.
+The richly decorated handle is made of brass.
 Like the original, it consists of several pieces riveted together.
 The filigree motifs that adorn the museum piece have been reproduced as faithfully as possible.
-The upper cap of the pommel consists of an arched central element, which is framed on both sides by three smaller beads with wire patterns.
-The pommel base and guard are constructed in three parts with diagonal decorative striations and an intermediate layer of tinned brass.
-The lavishly decorated handle features different interlaced plant/leaf and animal motifs on each side (writhing snakes on one side and a bird or eagle-like creature on the other).
+The top cap of the pommel consists of an arched center element, framed on both sides by three smaller beads with wire patterns.
+The base of the pommel and guard are constructed in three parts with diagonal decorative fluting and a tin-plated brass interlayer.
+The lavishly decorated handle features different intertwined plant/leaf and animal motifs on each side (writhing snakes on one side and a bird or eagle-like creature on the other).

-This early medieval one-handed sword comes with a brown wooden/leather scabbard with a wooden belt loop (maximum belt width 5 cm) and a brass muzzle and cap.
+This early medieval one-handed sword is delivered with a brown wooden/leather scabbard with a wooden belt loop (maximum belt width 5cm) and a brass mouthpiece and cap.

 This sword is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.